 All exams and tests will be administered according to the Senate Policy on Invigilation of Examinations.
 Students are required to abide by the Senate Policy on Academic Honesty and comply with the following policies and procedures.
 The details of the Senate policies can be viewed on the Policies, Procedures and Regulations section of the York University Secretariat website.

-- Check in with the invigilator by presenting your YU-Card.
+- Check in with the monitor by presenting your YU-card.
+The following forms will be accepted:

-- Confirm your start and finish time with the invigilator and whether you want to be advised of the remaining exam/test time.
+- Confirm your start and finish time with the monitor and whether you want to be advised of the remaining exam/test time.

-- You may bring in prior-approved non-programmable calculators, pens, pencils, erasers, correction fluid, non-programmable clock/watch etc. The invigilator may ask to check items brought into the exam/test room.
+- You may bring in prior-approved non-programmable calculators, pens, pencils, erasers, correction fluid, non-programmable clock/watch etc. The monitor may ask to check items brought into the exam/test room.

 - Approval by your course instructor is required in order to use prepared notes such as crib/cue sheets, word lists or memory aids.
 Permission must be obtained prior to the exam/test date.